grncdr/js-pockets/API.md

 ## pocket.wrap(name, wrapperFn) -> self

 Wrap the named value using `fn`.
-The wrapper *must* depend on `name`, even if it ignores the value.
-The value for `name` supplied to the wrapper will be a Promise-returning thunk.
+The wrapper may depend on `name`, in which case the supplied value for `name` will be a Promise-returning thunk.
 E.g.

 ```
 pocket.value('blah', function () {